testingisdocumenting/znai/znai-docs/documentation/layout/tabs.md

     ```

     Cpp:
-    First you need to download CLion and then run following using your terminal
+    First you need to download CLion and then run the following using your terminal

     ```bash
     $ pwd